tverona1/QuestAppLauncher/README.md

 * Reset Renamed Apps: This setting changes app names back to their default.
 See below regarding renaming apps.

 ## Other Features
+### Auto-update / Downloading app icons and names
+By default, the launcher uses the built-in app name and icon (from the installed apps).
+Oculus Store apps, however, sometimes do not contain correct names or icons.
+To address this, download these assets by going to Settings and choosing "Update Now".
+If "Auto-Update" is enabled, this will automatically download new app names and icons as they become available.

+Note: Auto-update is enabled by default.

+Note: Default repository for app icons and names is [https://github.com/tverona1/QuestAppLauncher_assets].
+This can be configured in config.json (see below).

 ### Custom 3D Backgrounds
 Customer 3D background images are supported.
 Both 360 degree (equirectangular) and 6-side (cubemap) images are supported.
 This is automatically detected based on aspect ratio (with cubemap having 4:3 aspect ratio).